JonoB/html/readme.md

 	- since `HTML` only requires `UrlGenerator`, parameters passed are updated.
 	- hence, `HTML` would not be depending on `illuminate/foundation` in which none of it is actually used and will be using `illuminate/routing` instead where `UrlGenerator` resides.
 - version bump.
 (1.0.7)

-## Things to note

-- Custom HTML macro are not supported yet at this time.